-“Paris with a blogger” is a new service organized by MyParisStyle with a purpose to help beginner bloggers to find their audience and to build up the community with the same interests.
+“Meet me in Paris” is a new service organized by MyParisStyle with a purpose to help beginner bloggers to find their audience and to build up the community with the same interests.

 Today we have an interview with Laura who is a blogger and a mother at the same time.

 -Laura, tell us your story how you decided to become a blogger and who is your audience?

 – After having my second baby, I could not return back to my old job, which I loved, but which required me to travel back and forth between Germany and Paris a lot.
 With only one child I did monthly trips, but I could no longer do that with two as travelling with small children is quite stressful.

 So last May, when I was still in maternity leave my little sister visited me in Paris and we were talking about how I would love to start something of my own and do something which I love.
 Two days later in May 2017 I created my Instagram page ThildainParis.

 My audience are mothers, mothers-to-be and simply women, who want to exchange their view points with each other, and who want to assist each other in everyday struggles.
 Women are way stronger when they connect with each other, rely on each other.
 That is the goal of my Instagram and website www.thildainparis.com